dbmdz/solr-ocrhighlighting/docs/query.md

 - `highlights` contains a list of regions that contain the actual matches for the query as well as the `text` that matched the query and the page the match occured on. **Note that the coordinates are relative to the containing region, not the page** (this can be changed with the `hl.ocr.absoluteHighlights` parameter).
-To find the corresponding region for a match, use the `page` value.
+To find the corresponding region for a match, use the `regionIdx` value, which refers to the index in the `regions` array that the surrounding region is located at.

 ## Generation of Snippet Regions